ELS-RD/kernl/docs/get-started/support-new-model.md

     3.  $\operatorname{softmax}(\frac{QK^T}{\sqrt{d_k}})$
     4.  $\operatorname{softmax}(\frac{QK^T}{\sqrt{d_k}})V$

-We see that the Hugging Face implementation is close to the definition in the paper, we can actually want to find the attention pattern in this model.
+We see that the Hugging Face implementation is close to the definition from the paper, we can actually want to find the attention pattern in this model.

 To begin, we'll write a short script running the model with a dummy input: